Terms and Conditions

 - You agree that documentation will be available for your use and for The Organiser, upon invitation, for any publications, marketing, events, activities, social media or any online platform.

-- The Organiser recognises, respects, promotes and celebrates the value of cultural diversity and will adopt and implement strategies which advance cultural diversity as a positive force in the community.
+The Organiser reserves the right to recall artwork it deems insensitive and/or offensive.
 The Australian Constitution does not expressly protect the freedom of expression and there are limitations that can inhibit creative freedom in some situations including defamation, anti-vilification, classification and censorship laws and the treason and urging violence offences.
-The Organiser recognises this and expects its members to be aware of and consider the limitations when creating.
+The Organiser recognises this and expects its members to be aware of and consider the limitations when creating work.
 We take the Arts Law Centre of Australia’s Freedom of Expression Fact Sheet as our guide.
 Read more

 - By submitting an application, you agree that information about your residency experience, photographic documentation, videos or content published online may be used for marketing or promotional purposes.